nextcloud/documentation/developer_manual/core/theming.rst

 * links
 * graphics

 In owncloud standard theme everything is held very simple.
 This allows you quick adpating.
-In the standard CSS-file and the standard pictures, that comes with the unchanged new version, reside in /owncloud/themes/default
+In an unchanged ownCloud version css files and the standard pictures reside in /owncloud/themes/default folder.
 The next thing you should do, before starting any changes is:
 Make a backup of your current theme(s) e.g.: